 Why’s that?

-Can you talk about anything and still enhance intimacy?
+Can you talk about anything while still enhancing intimacy?

 But intimacy is more than requesting: “Pick up the dry cleaning tomorrow.”
 It’s sharing your inner world, thoughts about that world, and about yourself, that matters.